Cghlewis/data-mgmt-ed-research-book/_book/09-data-tracking.md

 ### Relational databases

-Before we discuss how to build this database, it is helpful to have a basic understanding of the benefits of relational databases, first introduced in Section \@ref(structure-database).
+Before we discuss how to build this database, it is helpful to have a basic understanding of the benefits of relational databases.
+A relational database organizes information into tables, made up of records (rows) and fields (columns), and tables can be related through keys (see Section \@ref(structure-database)) [@bourgeois_information_2014; @chen_database_2022].
 Using a relational database to track participant information, compared to disparate, non-connected spreadsheets, has many benefits including reducing data entry errors and improving efficiency.
-A relational database organizes information into tables, made up of records (rows) and fields (columns), and tables are related through keys [@bourgeois_information_2014; @chen_database_2022].

 There are three general steps for building a relational database.

 1. Create tables made up of fields (i.e., variables)
-2. Choose one or more fields to uniquely identify rows in those tables as primary keys.
+2. Choose one or more primary key fields to uniquely identify rows in those tables.
 These keys should not change at any point.
 Typically these keys are your assigned unique study IDs.
 3. Create relationships between tables through both primary and foreign keys

 We can also further refine our database through normalization, structuring our database according to normal form rules [@bourgeois_information_2014; @nguyen_relational_2017; @the_nobles_normalization_2020] to reduce redundancy and improve data integrity.
 Going in to more detail about normalization is outside of the scope of this book and building a database that follows all the normal form rules requires specific expertise, which most teams may not have.
 So with that said, it is completely acceptable to build a database that is not perfectly optimized but that works well for your team!
 The most important thing to consider when building a relational database is to not duplicate information across tables.
 Any one field should only need to be updated in one location, never more than one.